bithost-gmbh/pdfviewhelpers/Documentation/ConfigurationReference/TypoScriptReference/Index.rst

 :typoscript:`plugin.tx_pdfviewhelpers.settings.page.importPage =` :ref:`t3tsref:data-type-integer`

 Specifies which page should be used as template for the current page.
 Must be used together with document.sourceFile.

+.. _page.importPageOnAutomaticPageBreak:

+page.importPageOnAutomaticPageBreak
+"""""""""""""""""""""""""""""""""""

+:typoscript:`plugin.tx_pdfviewhelpers.settings.page.importPageOnAutomaticPageBreak =` :ref:`t3tsref:data-type-boolean`

+Determines whether a PDF template that is used on a page is also rendered when an automatic page break occurs.

 .. _page.orientation: